 Search Engine Optimization

-As an SEO Analyst at Digitas, my specialty is everything related to increasing to quality and quantity of traffic to a site.
+As an SEO Senior Manager at Dentsu, my specialty is everything related to increasing to quality and quantity of traffic to a site.
 The three biggest categories of work I do involve content optimization, technical SEO, and local search.

 While I dive a bit deeper into the content optimizations I help companies and sites make in the Content Marketing portion of this site, the biggest benefit I find is around keyword research.
 By doing some basic research as to what queries consumers are using to find your product/service as well as your competitors’ products/services, or even more in-depth creating search audience insight report, you can discover how to best connect with your audience and be there when they are looking for you.